In addition to protecting your vehicle with

-If left to sit on the surface of your car and on your car’s paint, contaminants such as dirt, pollen, and tree sap can damage its finish and paint job, lessening its value.
-Many experts recommend that you wash your car at least once a week, though this can get expensive if you take your vehicle to a car wash or detailer.
+If left to sit on the surface of your car and on your car's paint, irritants such as dirt, pollen, and tree sap can damage its finish and paint job, lessening its value.
+Many experts recommend that you wash your car at least once a week, though this can get expensive if you take your vehicle to a

 Fortunately, most vehicle owners have the option of washing their vehicle at home.
 By following the steps below, you can easily keep your car clean and looking great.